 Write statements of various lengths – 25, 50 and 100 words – so you have a message length that fits a variety of materials.
 The shorter statements focus on the value and brand position; the longer ones also include features and benefits.

 Your tagline/slogan is a more succinct phrase used in campaigns.
 It can be one word or a short phrase — and for most business writers, it’s harder to create.
 You may want to hire a copywriter for this one.
+It should flow naturally with your brand name.

 An average mission statement describes why you’re in business.
 A great mission statement is compelling, shows why you’re different and conveys your company’s personality.